Eitan Haber: Journalism and media career

 In 1958 he was drafted into the Israel Defense Forces and was posted as a reporter for the Bamahane military newspaper.
 During his service he met and befriended the commander of the Northern Command, Yitzhak Rabin.

 On his discharge from the IDF in 1960, he joined Yedioth Ahronoth as a correspondent on military issues.
 He was also an investigator for several Israeli television programs and edited and presented radio programs on Israel Army Radio.

 In late 1985 he was appointed by Rabin, then Minister of Defense, to be his special media adviser.
 After Rabin's withdrawal from the government in 1990, he returned to Yedioth Ahronoth.
 When Rabin was elected Prime Minister in 1992, he was appointed to be an adviser and bureau chief.
-He wrote many of Rabin's speeches, was part of the team that secretly negotiated the Israel–Jordan Treaty of Peace, and organized Rabin's official travels abroad, including to the Oslo Accords and Rabin's reception of the Nobel Prize for Peace.
+He wrote many of Rabin's speeches, was part of the team that secretly negotiated the Israel–Jordan Treaty of Peace, and organized Rabin's official travels abroad, including to the Oslo Accords and Rabin's reception of the Nobel Peace Prize.

 On the night of 4 November 1995, he delivered the official government statement regarding Rabin's death:

 The government of Israel announces in dismay, in great sadness, and in deep sorrow, the death of prime minister and minister of defence Yitzhak Rabin, who was murdered by an assassin, tonight in Tel Aviv.
 May his memory be blessed.

 After Rabin's death, he returned to his journalistic career.